Making a Hypertufa Pot

 If your weather where you live is still nice, or maybe you are “down under” and are just getting spring-like, make some concrete planters for outside, but make them with hypertufa and you will love them.
 The greatest thing would be that they are still moveable when made with hypertufa, since those concrete planters can be so heavy! and not to mention SO expensive!
 Make one yourself to your specifications and you will be saving a lot.
 Depending on the size, you could save hundreds!
 Per Pot!

 Anyway, let’s get to her video.
 I think you will love it.

 See YouTube under Hypertufa: How to Make a Planter

 Let me know what you think in the comments.
-And please visit the Facebook Page and leave me some photos of yours.
-I would be glad to feature you on my page!
+And please visit The Hypertufa Gardener Group Page and leave me some photos of yours.
+I would be glad to share your creations with everyone!